deeedob/thesis/content/10_introduction.md

 # Chapter 1: Introduction

 Throughout this work, we will discuss plugins and their impact on the usability of an application.
-Specifically, we will delve into the development of graphical user interfaces (GUIs) for audio plugins, examining their influence on user experiences and their relationship with development experiences.
+Specifically, we will focus on the development of graphical user interfaces (GUIs) for audio plugins, examining their influence on user experiences and their relationship with development experiences.
 When considering GUIs^[Graphical User Interfaces] broadly, it's natural to